cyberiums/cyberdoc/docs/_getting-started/index.md

 ---
-title: Getting Started with Geth
+title: Getting Started with Geth Flavours
 permalink: docs/getting-started
 sort_key: A
 ---

-To use Geth, you need to install it first.
+To use Geth Flavours, you need to install it first.
 You can install the geth software in a variety of ways.
 These include installing it via your favorite package manager; downloading a standalone pre-built binary; running as a docker container; or building it yourself.